 There are so many more statistics available giving you so much insight into its benefits as well as info on which generation uses social media the most.
 All helpful and vital information that you need to know if you're going to capitalise and not get left behind.

-Now which platform(s) you use will depend on your brand and target audience and even your skillset.
+Now which platform(s) you use will depend on your brand and target audience and even your skillset - we've written a blog on designing an Instagram post strategy for your business, so make sure to check that out once you've finished reading this post!
 For instance, YouTube is an amazing platform used and watched by millions, but creating engaging video content and doing all the necessary work behind the scenes to ensure that your amazing content gets viewed is a lot of work.
 You might not be someone who is comfortable in front of a camera, or you may not be able to create lots of content that will boost your brand and promote your products and services.

 As a wedding and lifestyle photographer, I can benefit from using Pinterest but there maybe some of you that would be able to benefit solely from Facebook or Instagram and that Pinterest would be of little benefit to you.
 Ultimately, you have to decide what works for your business initially and then as time goes on, monitor and analyse which platform you're receiving the most traffic from.
 I will be posting more content about the different social media platforms in the future, giving specific tips and ideas to boost your followers and how to turn those followers into customers.